How to Get a Confectionery & Chocolate Trading License in Dubai

 Minimum Share Capital: Subject to authority requirements at time of application

-This licence is ideally suited to a broad range of entrepreneurs and businesses, including:
+This license is ideally suited to a broad range of entrepreneurs and businesses, including:

 International confectionery brands seeking a regional distribution hub